fredgibbs/fredgibbs.github.io/courses/american-food/schedule.md

 - James E. McWilliams, “‘How Unripe We Are’”, _Food, Culture & Society_ 8.2 (2005): 143–60.

 {% include alert.html class='danger' title='Reading response' text="
 Think about and address the questions on the [reading response guide](reading-responses).
-Note that unlike last week, from now on there will not usually be a separate syllabus or discussion board prompt for you to follow.
+Note that unlike last week, from now on there will not usually be a separate syllabus or discussion board prompt for you to follow (too confusing!).
 Instead, you'll just address the questions listed in the Response Guide.
 This should make it easier for you to talk about what interests you.
-Also note that the expected length of the reading responses has been reduced by 50 words (now 200-250 words).
+Also note that the expected length of the reading responses has been reduced by 50 words (now 200-250 words) so we're all not totally burnt out by the end of the week.
 "%}